chenala/web-challenge/README.md

 This was built using React, Redux, including Fetch to make the GraphQL API calls to Github API.

 Normally, I would not leave my API authentication token in the code, but to save the trouble of creating one on your own, you may use it on this occasion.
+Note that if the token does not work, you may have to create one on your own.
+If you do create one, go to `./api_token.js` and replace the existing value of `API_TOKEN` with your key.

 Enjoy!

 How to run:
 1. Clone this repository